c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service communication within and between data centers, as well as for resource-constrained mobile and IoT applications.

-gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, and HTTP/2 as the transport layer protocol.
+gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, and HTTP/2 as the application-layer protocol.
 Thanks to these features, gRPC can provide qualitative and quantitative characteristics of inter-service communication that are not available with REST (that most often means transferring textual JSONs over the HTTP/1.1 protocol).

 #### Why not REST?